mondoohq/docs/docs/mql/resources/google-workspace-pack/README.md

 description: The Google Workspace resource pack lets you use MQL to query and assess the security of your Google Workspace identities and configuration.
 ---

-# Mondoo Google Workspace Resource Pack Reference
+# Google Workspace MQL Resource Pack Reference

 The Google Workspace resource pack lets you use MQL to query and assess the security of your Google Workspace identities and configuration.